 In fact, you’ve even found yourself wondering, “What is a property portfolio anyway?”

 So, what is a property portfolio, exactly?
 The definition of property portfolio is — technically, any collection of investment real estate is classified as a property portfolio, meaning at least two or more rent-to-own properties, homes you lease out, or places you use for short-term rentals (on sites like Airbnb or VRBO, for example).

 Though one investment property can certainly bring in regular, consistent income, it likely won’t be enough to both cover your costs of the home, as well as provide financial freedom.
-Multiple properties, however — especially diversified ones — can certainly offer a healthy cash flow and potentially even allow for early retirement or other major financial benefits.
+However, multiple properties, especially diversified ones, can offer a healthy cash flow and potentially even allow for early retirement or other major financial benefits.

 Starting a Property Portfolio